 - The pet should have few grooming requirements.

 - The pet should be a good fit for your family and lifestyle.

 - Your pet should be one that you would enjoy interacting with.

 - You should be comfortable handling and touching the pet.

-The list below will show you the six best pets for senior people so that you can live happy, healthy, and hassle-free in your golden years.
+The list below will show you the 7 best pets for senior people so that you can live happily, healthily, and hassle-free in your golden years.

 Low Maintenance Pets For Elderly People (Easy Pets To Take Care Of)

 1: Birds – Best Low Maintenance Pets for Apartments

 If you love bird watching then you will enjoy keeping birds as pets.
 Birds are quite cute, colorful, and entertaining pets.
 They are very easy to take care of and quite low maintenance.
 When you are alone and there is no one to talk with.
 Then having a parrot is the best option.
 African grey parrots are delicate and their beauty enhances their appeal.
 People when get old they are far away from family lives.
 Their children get married and they stay alone.
 So in this situation having a pet at home is the most common element for them.